usnistgov/hiperc/phi/README.md

 # Xeon Phi code

 This directory contains implementations of the diffusion equation for KNL, with help from the following text:
-> Jeffers, Reinders, and Sodani. *Intel Xeon Phi Processor High Performance Programming: Knights Landing Edition* 2 Ed.
+> Jeffers, Reinders, and Sodani. *Intel Xeon Phi Processor High Performance Programming: Knights Landing Edition,* 2 Ed.
 Morgan Kaufmann.
 New York: 2016.

 ## Work in Progress